 In a hardware floating-point environment, the floating-point status word is stored in a Vector Floating-Point (VFP) register.
 In this case, your thread-switching mechanism must keep a separate copy of this register for each thread.

-In ARM Compiler 6 floating-point variants are selected by default.
-The armclang command-line option -ffast-math selects the other variants.
+In ARM Compiler 6, floating-point library variants are selected by default.
+For more information see the armclang command-line option -ffp-mode.